nypl-spacetime/qgis-trace-tutorial/README.md

 __To keep track of who is doing what, please send an email to bertspaan@nypl.org before you start (or open an issue in the original GitHub repository.__

-For more information about contributing to the NYC Space/Time Directory, see http://spacetime.nypl.org/#contributing.
+For more information about contributing to the NYC Space/Time Directory, see http://spacetime.nypl.org/#contributing (__coming soon!__).

 ## Getting Ready